 HIS 4013 Historiography Investigates various historians and schools of history.
 Begins with the development of the western historical tradition in the ancient world and continues through modern and postmodern theories and methodologies of the twentieth century.
 The course will also cover methodologies of historical research and current issues in public history.
-Prerequisite: Declared history major or minor, or consent of the instructor.
+Prerequisite: Declared History major or minor and three hours of 3000-level History electives.